keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/app.md

   In earlier releases, this label was not included in `KeptnApp` resources that were created by applying a manifest that had been created manually.
-- If you are using the context propagation feature, the `name` and `namespace` fields are taken from the annotations of the deployed Kubernetes workloads.
+- If you want to use a `KeptnAppContext` resource with your application, the `name` and `namespace` fields are taken from the annotations of the deployed Kubernetes workloads.
   The corresponding `KeptnAppContext` resource (if any),